Construction Accident Attorneys Discuss Construction Accident Litigation

 Anyone that works in the construction industry knows that there appear to be a limitless number of federal and state safety rules and regulations that must be followed in order to keep workers safe from harm.
 Most employers are both educated about those safety regulations and vigilant about enforcing them.
-Occasionally, however, an employer or product manufacturer cuts corners in an effort to save time and/or money – sometimes with serious or even fatal consequences according to the construction accident attorneys at Ledger & Associates.
+Occasionally, however, an employer or product manufacturer cuts corners in an effort to save time and/or money – sometimes with serious or even fatal consequences according to the construction accident attorneys at The Ledger Law Firm.

 According to the Occupational Safety and Health Administration (OSHA), as many as one out of every ten construction workers suffers an on the job injury each year.
 While injuries can be minor, a staggering number are fatal say construction accident attorneys.
 In 2008 alone there were 5,215 fatal work injuries in the United States.
 While not all of those were construction industry accidents, the majority were.
 There are an infinite number of potential causes for a construction industry accident but falls and accidents as a result of contact with equipment top the list.
-The construction accident attorneys at Ledger & Associates have seen accidents from all segments of the construction industry.
+The construction accident attorneys at The Ledger Law Firm have seen accidents from all segments of the construction industry.
 By the very nature of the industry, working in a construction trade of any sort can be dangerous.
 Construction workers are responsible for everything from erecting the highest skyscrapers to digging the deepest tunnels.
 Without the countries’ construction workers the United States would come to a screeching halt.